Major rulings including Obamacare loom for U.S. Supreme Court

 WASHINGTON, June 1 (Reuters) - The U.S. Supreme Court heads into the last month of its current term with several major cases yet to be decided including a Republican bid to invalidate the Obamacare healthcare law, a dispute involving LGBT and religious rights and another focused on voting restrictions.

-The court, which has a 6-3 conservative majority, has 26 cases in total left to decide.
+The court, which has a 6-3 conservative majority, now has 24 cases in total left to decide after issuing two rulings on Tuesday.
 There also is speculation about the potential retirement of its oldest justice, Stephen Breyer.
 Some liberal activists have urged Breyer, who is 82 and has served on the court since 1994, to step down so President Joe Biden can appoint a younger liberal jurist to a lifetime post on the court.

+In the most notable of Tuesday's decisions, the court unanimously endorsed the authority of Native American tribal police to stop and detain non-Native Americans on tribal land.

-The court is due to issue at least one ruling on Tuesday.
-Its nine-month term starts in October and generally concludes by the end of June, though last year it ran into July because of delays caused by the COVID-19 pandemic.
+The court's nine-month term starts in October and generally concludes by the end of June, though last year it continued into July because of delays caused by the COVID-19 pandemic.

 Speaking during an online event for students on Friday, Breyer hinted at the court's complex deliberations that go into deciding high-stakes cases at this time of year.